 8.7.1.4 Abnormal Conditions

-If the NG-RAN node initiates the procedure by sending an NG SETUP REQUEST message including the PLMN Identity IEs and none of the PLMNs provided by the NG-RAN node is identified by the AMF, then the AMF shall reject the NG Setup procedure with an appropriate cause value.-------- End of the Change------
+If the NG-RAN node initiates the procedure by sending an NG SETUP REQUEST message including the PLMN Identity IEs and none of the PLMNs provided by the NG-RAN node is identified by the AMF, then the AMF shall reject the NG Setup procedure with an appropriate cause value.

+If none of the RATs indicated by the NG-RAN node in the NG SETUP REQUEST message is supported by the AMF, then the AMF shall fail the NG Setup procedure with an appropriate cause value.

+-------- End of the Change------